VeraVisions/nuclide/Documentation/Launching.md

 And it'll load those directories in order, on top of `base/`.

 However, we advise you only do this for development.
-If you want proper multiplayer compatibility (slightly different filesystem mount setups can confuse client <> server negotation) please use the built-in **Custom game** menu to ensure maximum compatibility to other clients.
+If you want proper multiplayer compatibility (slightly different filesystem mount setups can confuse client-server negotation) please use the built-in **Custom game** menu to ensure maximum compatibility to other clients.

 ## For release...